eliotheinrich/eliotheinrich.github.io/projects/xy-model/index.md

 I originally became interested in the XY model as it relates to a real materials, europium-based A-type antiferromagnets.
-These materials were observed to exhibit an anomalously high magnetoresistance (a materials' electrical resistance as a function of applied external magnetic field) at certain temperatures (https://arxiv.org/abs/2102.00204).
-A proposed mechanism for the large magnetoresistance was electron scattering on magnetic defects (https://arxiv.org/abs/2104.12291), as when vortex-antivortex pairs become unbound in the XY model, hinting that the source of the magnetoresistance lies in the system's magnetic fluctuations.
+These materials were observed to exhibit an anomalously high magnetoresistance (a materials' electrical resistance as a function of applied external magnetic field) [at certain temperatures](https://arxiv.org/abs/2102.00204).
+A proposed mechanism for the large magnetoresistance was [electron scattering on magnetic defects](https://arxiv.org/abs/2104.12291), as when vortex-antivortex pairs become unbound in the XY model, hinting that the source of the magnetoresistance lies in the system's magnetic fluctuations.